morpho-org/bundler3/README.md

 For instance, a module that needs to hold some token approvals should only allow to move funds owned by the initiator.

 Since these functions can typically move user funds, only the bundler should be allowed to call them.
-If a module uses a callback (e.g. during a flashloan) and needs to perform more actions, it can use other modules by calling the bundler's ``multicallFromModule(Call[] calldata bundle)` function.
+If a module uses a callback (e.g. during a flashloan) and needs to perform more actions, it can use other modules by calling the bundler's ``multicallFromTarget(Call[] calldata bundle)` function.

 ## Modules